jamisongove/Coral-Reef-Persistance/README.md

 # Coral-Reef-Persistence
-Code and data for Gove and Williams et al. (in review)
+This repository is for the reviewers of Gove and Williams et al. (in review)

-This is a repository for code and data that are used within Gove and Williams et al. (in review)
+All data and code used within Gove and Williams et al. (in review) are below.

 Software:
 GAMM_Disturbance.R requires R

 All other code requires matlab.

-Contents:
+CONTENTS:

+DATA FILES

+CORAL.PERSISTENCE.RAW.csv: Benthic and fish survey data from 2003 - 2019 along with the associated land-sea human impacts and environmental factors for each year from 2000 - 2019 for each reef.
+This data set is called by numerous scripts below to produce the results presented in Figures 2, 3, and 4.

+CORAL.REEF.TRAJETORY.csv: Positive and negative trajectory reefs along with the associated land-sea human impacts and environmental factors presented in Figures 2a,b, and used to calculate percent difference in Figure 2c.

+FIG2c.PERCENT.DIFFERENCE.xlsx: Percent differences used in Figure 2c

+GAMM.MHW.csv: : Coral change (percent difference) between 2014/2015 and 2016 along with the associated land-sea human impacts and environmental factors for all reefs used in the GAMM analysis presented in Fig. 3.

+OLR_REEF.BUILDER.COVER.csv: Total cover of reef-building organisms in 2019 along with the associated land-sea human impacts and environmental factors for all reefs used in the Ordinal Logistic Regression analysis presented in Fig 4.

+CODE

 PreDisturbance.m: Runs all analysis on CORAL.PERSISTENCE.RAW.csv that produces Figure 2a,b,c in our submitted manuscript.
-The output from this script that produces Figure 2c is FIG2c_PERCENT.DIFFERENCES.xlsx
+The output from this script is the data file CORAL.REEF.TRAJECTORY that produces Figures 2a,b,c.
+See also FIG2c_PERCENT.DIFFERENCES.xlsx which is produced by this script and are the percent differences in Figure 2c.

 Disturbance.m: Runs all analysis on CORAL.PERSISTENCE.RAW.csv that produces the dataset GAMM_MHW.csv.
-GAMM_MHW.csv is the input for the R script (GAMM_Disturbance.R) that produces the results in Fig. 3d
+GAMM_MHW.csv is the input for the R script (GAMM_Disturbance.R) that produces the results in Figure 3d and Supplementary Figure 2.

-PostDisturbance.m: Runs all anayis on CORAL.PERSISTENCE.RAW.csv that produces the data set OLR_REEF.BUILDER.COVER.csv, which is the input for OLR_Probability_Scenario.m
+PostDisturbance.m: Runs all analysis on CORAL.PERSISTENCE.RAW.csv that produces the data set OLR_REEF.BUILDER.COVER.csv, which is the input for OLR_Probability_Scenario.m

 OLR_Probability_Scenario.m: Takes OLR_REEF.BUILDER.COVER.csv and runs the following: RunOrdinalRegression.m and deltaProbability_2variables.
-The outputs are the probability matrices for acheiveing HIGH, MODERATE, and LOW reef-builder cover.
+The outputs are the probability matrices for achieving HIGH, MODERATE, and LOW reef-builder cover.
 This also produces figure 4.

-plot_corr_marix.m is called within Predisturbance.m, Disturbance.m, and PostDisturbance.m
+plot_corr_matrix.m is called within Predisturbance.m, Disturbance.m, and PostDisturbance.m and produced the correlation matrices show in the supplementary information.